 Bruce Kulick: It was in 1999, late ’99.
-We knew that Union was quieting down and we were going to do… I wanted to do AUDIODOG, my solo record.
+We knew that Union was quieting down, and we were going to do… I wanted to do AUDIODOG, my solo record.
 So, I started to work on that.
 Because I said, if I have to sell it out of the trunk of my car, it is what I used to say.
-Now I think of how everything is doing itself and all the artist, it’s all in-house.
+Now I think of how everything is doing itself and all the artists; it’s all in-house.
 I was way ahead of things.
 But it made sense back then.
 Because yeah, independent labels were helping some of the rock bands.
 But it didn’t sustain them.
 It couldn’t.
 The major labels didn’t take over unless you had a hit.
 How do you have a hit on an indie label?
 It’s almost impossible.
-So anyway, when Grand Funk… when Don Brewer approached me, I called Larry Mazer right away.
+So anyway, when Grand Funk, when Don Brewer approached me, I called Larry Mazer right away.
 I didn’t really have a real manager at the time, but he managed Union.
 He knew the music of Grand Funk.
 You know about him, he was working with KISS during some of my later years in the band.
 He was hurt he didn’t get the job to manage KISS with the reunion tour.
-But for whatever reasons Gene and Paul chose Doc.
-Larry was just like “Grand Funk is awesome!”
+But for whatever reasons, Gene and Paul chose Doc.
+Larry was just like, “Grand Funk is awesome!”
 You absolutely want to explore with us, and this could be amazing.
 I thought about it.
-I was going like, well, like KISS… by the time I joined KISS it wasn’t about being Ace.
+I was going like, well, like KISS… by the time I joined KISS, and it wasn’t about being Ace.
 By the time I joined Grand Funk, they weren’t trying to exactly re-create Grand Funk by replacing Mark Farner with a lead guitar, lead singer guy.
 They had the right voice.
 This guy Max is in the band has got an amazing voice.
 He is still singing in the original key.
 He’s like 62, but he can sing anything.
 Or Robin Zander, I don’t know how they do it?
 They’ve taken care of it, or they’re blessed.
 Just like some guys kept their hair and some didn’t.
 Okay.
 But the point is it was Grand Funk Mark II, version II.
 So, I’m the lead guitar player.
 Max is the singer; sometimes he plays the guitar.
 Sometimes, in the beginning, he played the keyboards too.
-Then we have a keyboard player because Grand Funk had, of course, Craig Frost who plays with Bob Seger, but it been seventeen years now, the same five guys in the band.
+Then we have a keyboard player because Grand Funk had, of course, Craig Frost, who plays with Bob Seger, but it has been seventeen years now, the same five guys in the band.
 Okay.
 Why is that successful?
 Because we’re talented and Don is very strict about everything.
-It’s highly professional band, not a big production.
+It’s a highly professional band, not a big production.
 I’ve learned a lot from them.
 Like we’re always on time.
 We always do the right things.
 We were very nice with the promoters.
 There are no egos.
 It’s really amazing when you think about it.

 THE STORY OF RATED X

 A few years ago, you were briefly involved with the band caööed Rated X, which was a kind of supergroup.
-But at the end, you were not a part of the group which released the album.
+But in the end, you were not a part of the group which released the album.
 What’s the story behind you and the band?

-Bruce Kulick: I think you’re talking about the band where I was with Joe Lynn Turner and Carmine Appice, right?
+Bruce Kulick: I think you’re talking about the band I was with Joe Lynn Turner and Carmine Appice, right?
 And what happened with that, the Frontiers wanted to put together a supergroup.
 Joe Lynn Turner is a great singer.
-Actually, one of my biggest Spotify things is that heavy metal Christmas song with him, because he’s a great singer.
+Actually, one of my biggest Spotify things is that heavy metal Christmas song with him because he’s a great singer.
 I’ll tell you the story about the band.
 We didn’t have a name.
 I jammed with Carmine and Tony (Franklin), and that was wonderful.
 Tony is a fantastic bass player, and Carmine is a legend.
-I work a lot with Vinny, his brother because he does the Fantasy Camp.
+I work a lot with Vinny, his brother, because he does the Fantasy Camp.
 But Carmine… the three of us jam some ideas.
 I loved it.
 Frontiers didn’t like what we were jamming on.
 It could have been an interesting band.
 But they were looking for more melodic stuff.
 So, I understood what they were looking for, and that’s what Frontiers is into.
-I did write a few ideas that I did demos for, and there was a guy from Italy that was involved.
+I did write a few ideas that I did demos for, and a guy from Italy was involved.
 And it became Rated X, yes.
-There was a guy named Alessandro from Italy, who played keyboards and he was working with the label a lot.
+There was a guy named Alessandro from Italy who played keyboards, and he was working with the label a lot.
 He was helping bands to put things together.
 So, he started to get all the songs together and what everybody was going to do because everybody lived in different places.
 It was not necessarily recorded in the same place.
 Everybody knew their parts, and they were all demoed up well.
 Joe Lynn Turner got very excited about it.
 He saw the potential.
-Then he was very, very insistent on or thought that we would get very powerful offers, let’s say from festivals.
+He was very insistent on or thought that we would get very powerful offers, let’s say from festivals.
 Those festivals are important; I get it.
 I understand how a lot of fans love the festival gigs because they see so many wonderful bands and there is some money there.
-But at that point I had been probably in fourteen years with Grand Funk so, I was not going to commit and tell Grand Funk, without saying, give me some information.
+But at that point, I had been probably fourteen years Grand Funk so, I was not going to commit and tell Grand Funk, without saying, give me some information.
 Like, say like, okay, here is our offer for you.
 Are you available these two weeks, because this is what it would be?
 This all before we even started to record, and you want a touring commitment?
 I was honest.
 I tend not to bullshit people.
-Because I easily could of say, YEAH sure, and of course I didn’t.
+Because I easily could of say, YEAH, sure, and of course I didn’t.
 So Joe Lynn Turner told the label that Bruce is not going to commit to doing this!
 The record deal had nothing to do with a touring commitment.
 Tony Franklin was with Kenny Wayne Shepherd.
 Carmine is all over the world all the time.
 The next thing I know, my lawyer manager gets told me that “Okay.
 You can’t be in the band.”
 That’s the real story.
-I don’t mind talking about it because I see how I’ll never regret not being truthful about it because I would hate to tell someone, “Yeah.
-I’m available” and then when it comes up, and I look at the money I go like, well.
+I don’t mind talking about it.
+After all, I see how I’ll never regret not being truthful about it because I would hate to tell someone, “Yeah.
+I’m available,” and then when it comes up, and I look at the money, I go like, well.
 No, I can’t do it.
 In the end, they first had a guy from Night Ranger, Jeff Watson; he looked at some of the songs.
 They didn’t like what he was doing, and I know he’s a good player.
 They didn’t like what he was doing.
 Then they went to Karl Cochran.
 Okay.
 Great guitar player.
-He played with Eric and me in ESP, on the first album.
-Karl was perfect for that because he played with Joe before but then he had a stroke.
+He played with Eric and me in ESP on the first album.
+Karl was perfect for that because he played with Joe before, but then he had a stroke.
 That was so sad because he did the video.
 I was actually really happy for the guys because I said like they’re a great band.
 They can go off and do things.
 So, I was happy for them, and I saw the video, and then Karl got ill.
 Then they did have another guitarist.
-He might have been from Finland or something, but he helped them out, he finished the record.
+He might have been from Finland or something, but he helped them out; he finished the record.
 I think he did a few of the songs.
 But when it came down to an actual commitment to do something, then Tony wasn’t there.
 So, I thought that was pretty ironic.

 It’s a pity that the project didn’t work out better for you because of the album, which the band put out, it was ok but nothing special.
 It would have been interesting to hear what you could have brought in to those songs.